 What can you expect during rehabilitation?

-If you require surgery, your doctor may have you wait a few weeks before starting Physical Therapy.
-During your first few Physical Therapy treatments, our goal will be to control the pain and swelling from the surgery.
+If you require surgery for your OCD, your doctor may have you wait a few weeks before starting Physical Therapy.
+During your first few Physical Therapy treatments, our goal will be to control the pain and swelling following the surgery.

-After you’ve recovered from surgery, we will guide you through exercises that help improve elbow motion and to get your muscles toned and active again.
-At first, we will exercise your elbow in positions and movements that don't strain the healing cartilage.
+After you’ve recovered from surgery, we will guide you through exercises that help improve elbow motion, get your muscles toned, and restore your activity.
+First, we will exercise your elbow in positions and movements that don't strain the healing cartilage.
 As your program evolves, we will introduce more challenging exercises that safely advance the elbow's strength and function.

 Most patients with elbow OCD will need to modify their activities after surgery.
-Most pitchers are unable to throw hard and without pain afterward.
+Most pitchers are unable to throw hard and struggle to completely avoid pain while throwing following the surgical procedure.
 In general, most athletes with elbow OCD need to stop playing high-level sports due to lingering elbow pain and reduced elbow motion.